-Low- Fat Banh Mi Hot Dogs for lunch!
+Is anyone down for some low-fat Banh Mi hot dogs for lunch?
 I’m in.
-Cover some meat, any meat, with pickled carrots, crisp radishes, cucumbers, jalapeños… a bunch of fresh cilantro and creamy sriracha mayo, and I’m always in.
+Cover some meat, any meat, with pickled carrots, crisp radishes, cucumbers, jalapeños… a bunch of fresh cilantro, and creamy sriracha mayo, and I’m always in.
 Especially when the macros are 39C 6F 18P for two.
+Seriously.
+This is one macro-friendly recipe.

 Low Fat Banh Mi Hot Dogs